bridgerdavidson/mini-games/client/README.md

-# Mini Games

-### Overview:

-#### Web-app description

-This mini games web app will have a menu displaying icons for a multiple mini games.
-The user can click on these icons and will be directed to the game they click on.
-The user will then have the option to go back to the menu or play the game.
-The 2 player games will start with two human players playing against each other on the same machine.
-Eventually I will have an AI to play against them.

-#### Games

-Tic-Tac-Toe
-Word-Search
-Sudoku

-#### Project Structure

-my-vite-app/
-├── public/
-│ └── icons/
-│ ├── game1.png
-│ ├── game2.png
-│ └── …
-└── src/
- ├── games/
- │ ├── Game1.jsx
- │ ├── Game2.jsx
- │ └── …
- ├── pages/
- │ └── Menu.jsx
- ├── App.jsx
- └── main.jsx

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.